 One of the best examples of a Tudor house in Montgomery County, Maryland, is the landmark Newlands/Corby Mansion in Chevy Chase at the juncture of Chevy Chase Circle, Connecticut Avenue, and Brookville Road.
 The residence has a variety of characteristics that make it a highly stylized Tudor, including dormers; richly decorated chimneys, uncoursed stone; half-timbering, wide, decorated verge boards; and a stone porte-cochere.

 What makes a house a Tudor?
 Tudor homes are characterized by their steeply pitched gable roofs, playfully elaborate masonry chimneys (often with chimney pots), embellished doorways, groupings of windows, and decorative half-timbering, this last an exposed wood framework with the spaces between the timbers filled with masonry or stucco.

 There are several easily identifiable features of American Tudors, the first being stucco walls with or without decorative wood half-timbering.
 A few houses of this style had weatherboard or shingled walls with stucco and half-timbered gables.
-Other Tudor-style houses used stone for the walls, often with a decorative stone trim.
-The most prevalent building material for American Tudors was brick, frequently laid out in an elaborate pattern on the first story with a second story of stucco or wood and false half-timbering in a decorative pattern.
+Other Tudor-style houses used stone for the walls, often with decorative stone trim.
+The most prevalent building material for American Tudors was brick, frequently laid out in an elaborate pattern on the first story with the second story of stucco or wood and false half-timbering in a decorative pattern.

 A distinguishing feature of the Tudor house was the steep gabled roof, often punctuated with small dormers and clad with slate.
 The main gable frequently had a secondary side or cross gable.
 Gable ends were often adorned with verge boards whose decoration ranges from simple to highly carved.
 A few variants had gables with parapets, which is very English.

 Tudor-style houses usually had casement windows grouped in rows of three or more framed in either wood or metal.
 Double-hung windows were less common.
 Windows were often divided into six or eight rectangular panes and arranged in a diamond pattern, with the latter style often executed in leaded glass.
 Windows were usually placed symmetrically in the main gable.